-Manitoba–Minnesota Transmission Line
+Manitoba–Minnesota Transmission Project

 The project will double our ability to import electricity from the United States, helping to ensure a reliable supply of energy is available to our customers in the event of emergencies such as prolonged droughts or unforeseen equipment failures.